openshift/machine-api-operator/README.md

 - Controller manager
 - Machine controller (AWS actuator)

-The cluster-api is levereaged by Openshift for running machines under the machine-api-operator control.
+The cluster-api is levereaged by Openshift for running machines under the machine-api control.

 # CI & tests